chexxor/DF12-Agenda-Export-Bookmarklet/README.md

-What This Is
+What Is It
 ============

-Export your DF12 Session Agenda in a Google Calendar-compatible CSV format.
+Export your DF12 Session Agenda in either iCal format or a Google Calendar-compatible CSV format.